DarkStarSword/3d-fixes/README.md

 masks and swizzles using a natural syntax, and various shader instructions.
 Useful to prototype & debug complicated algorithms.

-### dump_cb_floats.py ###
+### decode_buffer.py ###
-Decodes the given constant buffer extracted via 3DMigoto's frame analysis feature as float4s, showing the offset of each value.
+Decodes the given buffer extracted via 3DMigoto's frame analysis feature as both integers and floats.

 ### 3dvisionlive_download_button.user.js ###
 User script to add a download button to images on 3D Vision Live.